 By Fredrica Syren:

-In a world where consumers want more for less money, its no wonder businesses and producers feel that the way to make more money is by taking shortcuts.
+In a world where consumers want more for less money, it’s no wonder businesses and producers feel that the way to make more money is by taking shortcuts.
 The meat, egg, chicken and fish industries are no different: in their quest to produce more volume at a faster rate, businesses rely on the regular misuse of hormones and antibiotics.

 The sad truth is that cheap food does come with a hefty price; you just might not know about it.
 In the quest to produce cheaper meat, for example, factory farms mass produce it at low cost by feeding animals hormones so they will grow bigger, faster.
 The animals also live in very small areas, which causes disease outbreaks.
 To prevent this and combat it, the animals are regularly fed low doses of antibiotics.
 All these medications cause great damage to our ecosystem and to our bodies.